5hard-boiled eggs4 peeled, diced, and chilled; 1 sliced, for garnish

 In a bowl combine the celery, relish, Miracle Whip, mustard, hot sauce, garlic powder, onion powder, celery seed, kosher salt, and black pepper and mix the dressing until combined.
 Chill in the fridge.

 Once both the potatoes and dressing are cool, remove them from the fridge.
 In a large bowl, add a third of the potatoes and the dressing and mix until combined.
 Use the back of a wooden spoon to slightly mash the potatoes.
-Add another third of the potatoes and dressing and fold them in.
-Finally, fold in the last third of the potatoes and dressing.
+Add another third of the potatoes, half the chopped eggs and dressing and fold them in.
+Finally, fold in the last third of the potatoes, the last half of the eggs and dressing.

 Top with the sliced egg and green onions, then sprinkle with celery seed and lots of paprika.
 Cover and refrigerate until chilled and ready to serve.